Statistics – Substance Abuse

 These are the most recent, accurate, figures, unofficial figures show that these numbers have increased the last two years.

-Please help us make a difference, donate today and together we can make a difference in the lives of those who are suffering from the pains of addiction and abuse.
+If you are looking to help others in need, please help us make a difference, donate today and together we can help save a lives of those suffering from the pains of addiction and abuse.